Lavanya809/SE/README.md

 # SE
-this is my 1st commit
+This is my first project